google/filament/README.md

 Note that the main target is the ARM 64-bit target.
 Our implementation is optimized first and foremost for `arm64-v8a`.

+To build Android on Windows machines, see [android/Windows.md](android/Windows.md).

 #### Easy Android build

 The easiest way to build Filament for Android is to use `build.sh` and the